AllenNeuralDynamics/ibl-smartspim-conversion-launcher/README.md

 Credentials first need to be added to **two capsules**: this one, and a "monitor" capsule that handles data asset creation:

 - when the `launch data converter` button is pressed at the end of the Streamlit app, a request is made via the CodeOcean API to a "monitor" capsule
-- the monitor capsule starts the data converter capsule (forwarding the run parameters sent from the Streamlit app)
+- the monitor capsule starts the data cpnversion capsule (forwarding the run parameters sent from the Streamlit app)
 - the monitor capsule waits for data conversion to finish (up to 3 hours) then creates a data asset from the results
 - this way, the Streamlit app can be closed or used to launch conversion for another session